SantiagoRR2004/WebSemantica/practica6/README.md

 ## [Birthday](./queries/q1.sparql)

-In this query, we retrieve the authors' birth dates from DBpedia.
+In this query, we retrieve the authors' birth dates and place from DBpedia with the label of both properties.

 ## [DBpedia (no `statements`)](./queries/q2.sparql)